realeroberto/gitty/README.inc.md

 To run the test suite, you will need Sam Stephenson's [Bash Automated Testing System](https://github.com/sstephenson/bats).

-To check for proper programming will, you need [ShellCheck](https://www.shellcheck.net/).
+To check for proper programming, you will need [ShellCheck](https://www.shellcheck.net/).

 ## Configuration